heatherchen116/webdesign/README.md

 This is a redesign of AZ Lyrics.
+This project was done in a team with Dennis Yang and Rosa Choe.